fititnt/ansible-linux-ha-cluster/README.md

 with lower ping).
 If ping is higher, you may have to ajust some settings, or accept that some tasks could be slow.

-#### Did I need an IPv4?
+#### Did I need an dedicated IPv4?
+Does this work on NATed IPv4?
-No. Not tested, but you could just use IPv6 and NATed IPv4.
+No. Not tested, but you could just use IPv6.

 For who think this comment is strange, the cheapests VPSs from places like
 <https://www.serverhunter.com/> are paid by year and does not have IPv4.